Hromadske Radio: Funding

-Estimated budget for 2014 was UAH 2,000,000, the final budget was UAH 2,300,000.
+Estimated budget for 2014 was ₴2,000,000, the final budget was UAH 2,300,000.
 The main source of funding Hromadske Radio is donations from institutions and private donations.
 Some programs are created by the financial support of international organizations and foundations from Europe and the USA.
 Donors who donate to Hromadske Radio share their ideology and editorial principles, thus they guarantee interference in editorial policy of the radio.
 Every year Hromadske Radio reports about their expenses to the Audit Committee and publishes relevant information on its website.

 Besides, Hromadske Radio raises money via crowdfunding platforms.
-During the last crowdfunding campaigns, Hromadske Radio raised over UAH 100,000 with the platform Big Idea.
+During the last crowdfunding campaigns, Hromadske Radio raised over ₴100,000 with the platform Big Idea.
 These money helped Hromadske Radio to create 36 podcasts about art, culture and self-development.
 At the beginning of 2014, Hromadske Radio raised over $17,000 on Indiegogo.
 It allowed Hromadske Radio to rent the studio and special equipment.